storj/storj/docs/design/audit-v2.md

 ## Abstract

-This design document describes auditing based on nodes.
+This design document describes auditing based on reservoir sampling segments per node.

 ## Background

 As our network grows, it will take longer for nodes to get vetted.
 This is because every time an upload happens, we send 5% of the uploaded data to unvetted nodes and 95% to vetted nodes.
 Currently we select a random stripe from a random segment for audits.
-This correlates strongly with auditing per byte.
+This correlates with auditing per byte.
 This means we are less likely to audit an unvetted node, because only 5% gets uploaded to unvetted nodes.
 It will become exponentially less likely that an unvetted node will be audited.

 With a satellite with one petabyte of data, new nodes will take one month to get vetted.